AllenGleeson/Ellas_Design/readme.md

 ### My database:
-https://github.com/AllenGleeson/Ellas_Design/blob/master/site_info/database_schema/models-graphs.png
+Used PyGraph to create a database schema: https://github.com/AllenGleeson/Ellas_Design/blob/master/site_info/database_schema/models-graphs.png

 ## Testing

 Testing was done with Chrome DevTools and Visual Studio Codes debug mode to create breakpoints to view what I was changing and to test.
+Used Lighthouse on Chrome DevTools to generate a report and see performance.
 The project was tested in different screen sizes and will be mobile friendly with help from Bootstrap 5.

 Below I have some manual testing done through the site: